argoproj/argo-cd/docs/operator-manual/applicationset/Controlling-Resource-Modification.md

 - Policy `create-only`: Prevents ApplicationSet controller from modifying or deleting Applications.
 - Policy `create-update`: Prevents ApplicationSet controller from deleting Applications.
 Update is allowed.
 - Policy `create-delete`: Prevents ApplicationSet controller from modifying Applications.
 Delete is allowed.
+- Policy `sync`: Update and Delete are allowed.

 If the controller parameter `--policy` is set, it takes precedence on the field `applicationsSync`.
 It is possible to allow per ApplicationSet sync policy by setting controller parameter `--allow-policy-override` (default to `false`).